beingzoe/wpplugin-kitchen-sink-html5-base/README.markdown

 # Kitchen Sink HTML5 Base #

-WordPress Theme Framework Plugin/Library of optimized semantic HTML5 awesomeness (via HTML5 Boilerplate) and a sensible starting point for rapidly developing higher quality WordPress themes and plugins
+WordPress Theme and Plugin development base to use as a sensible starting point for developing WordPress themes (and possibly other plugins) including semantic HTML5 awesomeness via HTML5 Boilerplate.
+Various classes and methods for rapidly implementing admin pages, options, metaboxes, and all that stuff you put in every functions.php or plugin file you've ever made. ;)

 ## Description ##